alchemyplatform/aa-sdk/examples/aa-simple-dapp/README.md

 # Alchemy Simple Account Abstraction Dapp

-This is a simple Next.js single page application that leverages account abstraction via the Alchemy aa-sdk, allowing users to mint an ERC-20 Token to an SCA without needing to have an EOA wallet or incur any gas fees.
+This is a simple Next.js single page application that leverages account abstraction via the aa-sdk, allowing users to mint an ERC-20 Token to an SCA without needing to have an EOA wallet or incur any gas fees.

 ## Run Locally @ [http://localhost:3000](http://localhost:3000)